Analysis: Investment strategy based on reducing risk faces its own challenge

 This year so far, risk parity strategies that target volatility of 12% had annual returns of negative 4% versus a 20.5% gain last year, according to HFR, a hedge fund industry data provider.
 In September, returns were down 1.3%.

 Others counter the view that risk parity struggles in low yield environments.
-A paper here by PanAgoro Asset Management said its research showed portfolios targeting low-yielding sovereign bonds held up well.
+A paper here by PanAgora Asset Management said its research showed portfolios targeting low-yielding sovereign bonds held up well.

 PENSION FUND MOVES